ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 ##### 1. Name and Parameters

-Each flow card is given a name and a list of typed parameters, this is similar to a class with constructor arguments.
+Each flow card is given a name and a list of typed parameters, this is similar to a template with parameters.
 In the figure we see the `Send` flow card with five parameters.
-The parameters can be used in the specification.
+The parameters are used in the specification.

 ##### 2. Contract Wallet

 This is a key element of the flow card.
 Every box has a guarding script.
-Often it is the script that checks a signature against a public key (aka ProveDlog proposition).
-This script is trivial in ErgoScript and is defined like the `{ pubkey }` template where `pubkey` is a parameter of type `Address`.
+Often it is the script that checks a signature against a public key.
+This script is trivial in ErgoScript and is defined like the `def pk(pubkey: Address) = { pubkey }` template where `pubkey` is a parameter of type `Address`.
 In the figure, the script template is applied to the parameter `pk(sender)` and thus concrete wallet contract is obtained.
-Therefore `pk(sender)` and `pk(receiver)` yield different scripts and represent different wallets on the diagram.
+Therefore `pk(sender)` and `pk(receiver)` yield different scripts and represent _different_ wallets on the diagram, even though they use the same template.

-_Contract Wallet_ contains a set of all UTXO boxes which have a given script derived from the given template using flow card parameters.
-For example, in the figure, the template is `pk` and parameter `pubkey` is substituted with the `sender' flowcard parameter (address or public key).
+_Contract Wallet_ contains a set of all UTXO boxes which have a given script derived from the given script template using flow card parameters.
+For example, in the figure, the template is `pk` and parameter `pubkey` is substituted with the `sender' flow card parameter.

 ##### 3. Contract

 Even though a contract is a property of a box, on the diagram we group the boxes by their contracts, therefore it looks like the boxes belong to the contracts, rather than the contracts belong to the boxes.
-In the example, we have three instantiated contracts pk(sender), pk(receiver) and minerFee.
-Note, that `pk(sender)` is the instantiation of the `pk` template with the concrete parameter `sender` and `minerFee` is the instantiation of the pre-defined contract.
+In the example, we have three instantiated contracts `pk(sender)`, `pk(receiver)` and `minerFee`.
+Note, that `pk(sender)` is the instantiation of the `pk` template with the concrete parameter `sender` and `minerFee` is the instantiation of the pre-defined contract which protects the miner reward boxes.

-##### 3. Box name
+##### 4. Box name

 In the diagram we can give each box a name.
-Besides readability of the diagram, the name can then be used as a synonym of a more complex indexed access to the box in the contract.
+Besides readability of the diagram, we use the name as a synonym of a more complex indexed access to the box in the contract.
 For example, `change` is the name of the box, which can also be used in the ErgoScript conditions instead of `OUTPUTS(2)`.
-Box names can also be used to specify conditions that should be checked in its script (more about it later).
+We also use box names to associate spending conditions with the boxes.

-##### 4. Boxes of the wallet
+##### 5. Boxes in the wallet

 In the diagram, we show boxes (darker rectangles) as belonging to the contract wallets (lighter rectangles).
 Each such _box rectangle_ is connected with a grey _transaction